iShafayet/meta-engine/README.md

 # Command Line Tool

-See [Command Line Help](docs/command-line.md) to learn how to access the full potential of the command line tool.
+See [metae](https://github.com/ishafayet/metae) to learn more about how to access the full potential of the command line tool.
 It even walks a directory for you.

 # Gulp